 Most start-ups and small businesses choose a WordPress site for their first website.
 Why?
-WordPress is the most popular content management system in the world, and is used by 26.4% of all websites.
-It is also the fastest growing system – every 74 seconds a site within the top 10 million sites worldwide starts using WordPress.
+WordPress is the most popular content management system in the world, and is used by 43.1% of all websites.
+It is also the fastest-growing content management system .
+Every year over 2 million new WordPress sites are launched.

 In our business we see a LOT of small business websites!
 Often we upload the web copy or blog posts that we have written to WordPress websites for our clients, and we see the same mistakes being made over and over with their websites.

 Today we will share the top WordPress mistakes we see that lead to them being hacked, as well as share some of our favourite plugins.
 We look at how to secure your WordPress website from hackers and what to do if you get hacked.